A new method for estimation and model selection: $\rho$-estimation: Introduction

 It happens, as already shown in Birg\'e~\citeyearpar{MR722129}, that in many situations, a lower bound on the minimax risk $R_M(\overline{S})$ over $\overline{S}$, as defined in Section~\ref{I2}, of the form

 actually holds, providing a reciprocal to (\ref{Eq-Opt1}); unfortunately this is not always the case.
 There are situations for which $\widetilde{D}_{\overline{S}}(\eta)=+\infty$ for all $\eta>0$ and this typically happens when the diameter of $\overline{S}$ is $\sqrt{n}$, in particular when $\overline{S}$ is the translation model described by (\ref{Eq-trans}) with parameter space $\Theta=\R$.
 The use of a T-estimator therefore requires that $\theta$ belong to some known interval $[a, a+M]$ and its risk bound would unfortunately deteriorate as $M$ becomes larger.
 This difficulty can be fixed via the use of a preliminary estimator, a quantile estimator for instance, allowing to locate the parameter $\theta$ approximately but this solution does not extend to the regression framework.
 There are also cases with i.i.d.\ random variables where the quantity $\eta^{-2}R_M(\overline{S})$ with $\eta^2= C_2\widetilde{D}_{\overline{S}}(\eta)$ tends to zero when the number of observations tends to infinity which means that the risk bound (\ref{Eq-Opt1}) derived from the metric dimension has not the right order of magnitude.
+We shall even exhibit in Section~\ref{E2} an example of a statistical model for which the metric dimension is infinite, hence the construction of a T-estimator is impossible, while a $\rho$-estimator reaches the optimal rate of convergence, namely $1/\sqrt{n}$, with respect to the Hellinger loss.

-While $\rho$-estimators retain all the nice properties of T-estimators, in particular their robustness, their risk is controlled by new notions of dimensions which improve the one of metric dimension as shown by Corollary~\ref{C-main00} below.
-These dimensions have the nice property to remain finite for many unbounded models which is an essential property for the statistical problems we want to solve.
-Furthermore in Section~\ref{E2}, we shall provide an example of a compact parameter space for which the metric dimension fails to provide the right order of magnitude for the minimax risk while our new approach does.
+While $\rho$-estimators retain all the nice properties of T-estimators, in particular their robustness, their risk is bounded via new notions of dimensions which improve the one of metric dimension as shown by Corollary~\ref{C-main00} below.
+These dimensions can actually be suitably controlled for many non-compact models which is an essential property for the statistical problems we want to solve.

 An additional attractive feature of $\rho$-estimators in density estimation lies in the fact that when $n$ is large enough, they recover the usual MLE at least when the model is parametric, regular enough and contains the true density to estimate.
 Some simulations developed by Sart show that this occurs even for moderate values of $n$.
 Another connection with the MLE lies in the fact that the risk bounds obtained for the MLE under bracketing entropy assumptions are still valid (up to possible numerical constants) for bounding the risks of $\rho$-estimators.